-Are you embarrassed with the way your child talks back to you?
+Are you embarrassed and frustrated with the way your child talks back to you?
 Discover how to discipline kids talking back and build a strong relationship instead.

 You’ve tried everything: taking her beloved toys away, time outs, no television, even spanking.
-Nothing is working—your little girl is still talking back, and you have no idea what to do.
+Nothing is working—your little one is still talking back, and you have no idea what to do.

-Here’s the thing: you don’t have to use harsh words or react in anger when your child talks back—in fact, that kind of discipline is more likely to backfire.
+Here’s the thing: you don’t have to use harsh words or react in anger when she talks back—in fact, that kind of discipline is more likely to backfire.
 If you’ve felt stuck and seeing things getting worse, it’s likely because of this.

-But first, let’s discuss why kids talk back.
+But first, let’s discuss why she might be talking back.
 You just might see it’s normal (and forgivable!):

 - Getting your attention.
-Isn’t it ironic that misbehavior guarantees kids will get attention?
-They resort to talking back because they know we’ll respond (even if negatively).
+Isn’t it ironic that misbehavior guarantees that she’ll get your attention?
+She resorts to talking back because she knows you’ll respond (even if negatively).

 - Masking other emotions.
-Kids may feel other emotions that can be difficult to express.
-They could feel hurt, isolated or frustrated—and it may have nothing to do with you.
+She might feel other emotions that can be difficult to express.
+She could feel hurt, isolated or frustrated—and it may have nothing to do with you.

-- They know you won’t go away.
-From tantrums to talking back, kids act up most around us because they know we’ll still be there for them even if they misbehave.
+- She knows you won’t go away.
+From tantrums to talking back, she act up most around you because she knows you’ll still be there for her even if she misbehaves.

 How to discipline kids talking back

 Knowing why kids talk back still doesn’t make it any better, or more excusable.
-Kids should still learn that this behavior isn’t okay.
-How?
+Your child should still learn that this behavior isn’t okay, but how?

-- First, by understanding their deeper behaviors and developmental stages.
+- First, by understanding her deeper behaviors and developmental stages.

-- Then, by providing them with other ways to express their feelings.
+- Then, by providing her with other ways to express her feelings.